Frequently asked questions about Domestic Abuse

 There are many different sorts of accommodation ranging from flats to shared houses but you always have your own private space and your own key.
 There are also communal areas and facilities for children.
 You can get advice about housing, benefits, legal questions, health, education and other issues.
 You will have your own key worker to work with you throughout your stay, who will help you rebuild your life.
 When you are ready to move on, there will be help too.

-Although the refuge is temporary accommodation you will be able to settle whilst you recover and plans are made to ensure you can return to a safe home in the community.
+Although the refuge is temporary accommodation you will be able to settle whilst you recover and supported to ensure you can return to a safe home in the community.

 What if I want to stay in my own home?

-The organisations listed in your area can help you consider your options and make the right choices for your future at your own pace, whilst you stay in your own home.
+The organisations and support services in your area can help you consider your options and make the right choices for your future at your own pace, whilst you stay in your own home.
 They can provide practical and emotional support at home or somewhere safe in your community, with an opportunity to meet others who are experiencing similar situations.

 Sanctuary schemes help victims of domestic violence stay in their home and feel safe through installing physical security measures.
 Every 'sanctuary' is tailored to individual needs and circumstances, and range from fitting new locks and external lighting to creating secure 'sanctuary rooms'.